galbash/serverless-rpc/plugin/README.md

 functions:
   my-rpc-function:
     handler: handler.app
-    events:
-      - rpc:
+    rpc:
       service: path/to/service/file.ServiceName
       clients:
         - language: py  # one of the supported languages
           outputPath: path/to/client/generated/files
 ```

 You can generate as many clients as you'd like for a single service.